tsetsova/book-summaries/site_reliability_engineering.md

 Therefore managing risk is costly.
 It can reduce innovation and add unnecessary operational costs.
 Furthermore, the cost does not increase linearly as reliability increases.

 # Work with product development
-There is a inherent tension between product development goals and SRE goals.
+There is an inherent tension between product development goals and SRE goals.

-Product development performance is measured on speed of delivery, while SRE performance is based on the reliability of the service, which creates an incentive to push back against high rates of change.
+Product development performance is measured on speed of delivery, while SRE performance is based on the reliability of the service.

+This creates an incentive to push back against high rates of change.

-These tensions are clear in the way engineering practices are approached when it comes to
+These tensions are clear in the way engineering practices are approached when it comes to:
 * software fault tolerance
 * testing
 * push frequency
 * canary duration and size

-Decisions on these practices should be reached based on data and business needs, rather than politics, fear or hope.
+Decisions on these practices should be reached based on **data** and **business needs**, rather than politics, fear or hope.

 Both parties need to agree on an objective metric that can guide the negotiations in a meaningful and reproducible way.